flutter/website/src/docs/cookbook/animation/animated-container.md

   @override
   Widget build(BuildContext context) {
-    // Fill this out in the next steps
+    // Fill this out in the next steps.
   }
 }
 ```

 ## 2. Build an `AnimatedContainer` using the properties

-Next, you can build the `AnimatedContainer` using the properties defined in the
+Next, build the `AnimatedContainer` using the properties defined in the
 previous step.
-Furthermore, you must provide a `duration` that defines how long
+Furthermore, provide a `duration` that defines how long
 the animation should run.

 <!-- skip -->